Australian Defence Industry Incubator

 Australia’s commercialisation engine for Defence and dual-use technologies

-AUSDII is built on the three-year proven track-record of success of the Defence Trailblazer’s DINAMIC incubation program and is modelled on successful international exemplars that support allied nation’s defence capability such as DEFENSEWERX, NATO DIANA, BlueForge Alliance and Brave1.
+AUSDII is built on the three-year proven track-record of success of the Defence Trailblazer’s award winning DINAMIC incubation program and is modelled on successful international exemplars that support allied nation’s defence capability such as DEFENSEWERX, NATO DIANA, BlueForge Alliance and Brave1.

 Why is AUSDII needed?